 (most recent-to-oldest, L-R)

 XMy Top 10 most-played digital/online boardgames:Games I played the most before I began logging plays:(Summer 2007-Spring 2011: #1-4 = 20+ / #5-8 = 15-20 / #9-12 = 10-15)Bio:Born in 1978, I grew up on the Eastern Shore (of the Chesapeake Bay) in MD.
 Love both of my parents (and my now-married sisters) who reared me as a free-thinking, off-trend Christian.
 Went to college in the panhandle of FL for 8 years.
 Didn't graduate.
 Moved to CA to catch up on my life, get a job and pursue my girlfriend.
 The job worked out, the girl didn't.
 Then I met my wife on Match.com and moved to the L.A. area.
 I'm living by my wits (a freelance gig & a part-time job), married since 2008, and proud owner of a rescued tabby cat named "Match."
-We have 2 little girls--a contrary pre-schooler and a crawling baby, and oh, how I wish I lived closer to home and family!
+We have 2 little girls--the "class bully" at pre-school and a toddler who is getting into everything, and oh, how I wish I lived closer to home and family!

 As for gaming, I host a game group at the local Library and volunteer as a GM at local cons as often as I can.
 In the past couple of years I have also had the privilege to represent several publishers at local conventions, host sponsored tournaments, consult with local game companies (testing games, development/breaking, and rulebook editing.)
 I was honored to be asked to contribute to a DOW project in 2014, and my first published design came in 2013, thanks to Minion Games.
 Most recently, in 2015, I helped found Player Aides, a small cadre of GMs that have a passion for facilitating positive experiences, where new players meet new games.
 We serve (and bring excellence to) our local gaming conventions.About Me (This is stuff I don't have to tell you if you know me outside of BGG.)1.
 I think in lists.
 Therefore I commonly include my ideas in list form both in my journaling, e-mailing, forum posting, and even my conversation.